BakkerGames/GRIF/DAGS/SYNTAX.md

 # DAGS Syntax

+DAGS scripts consist of functions starting with "@" with zero or more parameters defined for each.
+Parameter values can be strings or other functions returning strings.
+Strings are anything not starting with "@", and don't need quotes around them if they have no spaces or special symbols.
+Some functions, such as arithmetic functions, expect the string parameters to be numbers or functions returning numbers.

-DAGS, or Data Access Game Scripts, uses a dictionary of (key,value) pairs.
+DAGS uses a dictionary of (key, value) pairs.
 Both the keys and values are strings.

-Keys cannot be null, "", or contain only whitespace.
+Keys cannot be null, "", or contain only whitespace, and should not have leading or trailing spaces.
 Values which are null or "null" or undefined are returned as "".
 Integer values which would be "" are returned as "0".

-Below, "key" specifies the key of a pair in the dictionary, and "value" refers to the value stored for that key.
+Text values containing spaces and some special characters need to be surrounded by double quotes.
+Quotes within quoted strings must be escaped `\"` and so do other some other characters.

+Keys and values as function parameters can be text values or strings built out of other functions.

 "Raw value" refers to the value from the dictionary with no processing.
-"Processed value" will run "value" as a script if it starts with "@" and returns the final result.
+Everything else will run "value" as a script if it starts with "@" and returns the final result.

+Some functions take keys and operate directly on the dictionary, while other take values and operate on those values.
+Be careful of this, as `@true(key)` is always false (with no error) while `@true(@get(key))` gets the correct answer. `@truedata(key)` will work unless "key" contains a script that returns true or false.

+At times it might be necessary to add a leading space before the first `@` in a script value so it doesn't execute immediately. `@set(key,value)` is one such situation, when the value is to be stored as a script and not the answer.
+The value will need to be surrounded by double quotes and internal quotes escaped.
+The leading space is removed so it is later recognized as a script.

-Scripts are processed by RunScript(script, result), with "result" a StringBuilder parameter that will return all output.
+Scripts are processed by Dags.RunScript(script, result), with "result" a StringBuilder parameter that will return all output.

 There is an "InChannel" queue and an "OutChannel" queue which are used for passing string values between DAGS and the calling program.
 Strings placed on the queues would be handled by the other end as appropriate.